 Project SOAR: Significant Opportunity for Aviation & the Region

 In 2014, the Greater Asheville Regional Airport Authority broke ground on a $75 million, 4-phase construction project, known as Project SOAR — which will result in a complete redevelopment of the airfield.
-This $64 million, 5-year project is the most significant development project undertaken by the airport since it was originally built and opened in 1961.
+At this point in time, the airfield project is the most significant development project undertaken by the airport since it was originally built and opened in 1961.
 Learn more here.